isomerpages/govtech-stp/_reciprocal-green-lane/00-rgl-overview.md

 The RGL is only applicable for travel between Singapore and the foreign RGL counterpart using non-stop flight routes (no transit in other countries).

-Please click on the relevant links below for more information about the ATP
+Please click on the relevant links below for more information about the RGL

 <table>
 <thead>